NigerOfficial Name: Republic of Niger

 NGOs should ask for a receipt of each notification provided to the Ministry of Foreign Affairs and Cooperation, the Ministry of the Interior, or the Ministry of Planning, Land Management, and Community Development.

-The U.S. Embassy strongly recommends that NGO workers present themselves at the regional governor’s office prior to beginning their mission in a particular region of Niger, in addition to the requirements listed above.
-Again, NGO workers should ask for a receipt of their presentation to the regional governor.
+The U.S. Embassy strongly recommends that NGO workers present themselves at the regional governor’s office at the beginning their mission in a particular region of Niger, in addition to the requirements listed above.
+Again, NGO workers should ask for a receipt of their written presentation to the regional governor.
 It would also be wise to provide the regional governor with the same written notification that was provided to the ministries listed above.

-Because of safety and security concerns, Peace Corps suspended its operations in Niger in January 2011.
+Because of safety and security concerns, Peace Corps ended its operations in Niger in January 2011.

 CRIME: The crime rate, primarily for thefts, robberies, and residential break-ins, is high.
 Foreigners are vulnerable to bribery attempts and extortion by law enforcement authorities.
 Thefts and petty crimes are common day or night.
 Armed attacks can be committed at any time of day, generally by groups of two to four persons, with one assailant confronting the victim with a weapon while the others provide surveillance or a show of force.
-There has also been an increase of daytime purse snatchings by thieves traveling in pairs on motorcycles.
-Tourists should not walk alone around the Gaweye Hotel, the National Museum, and on or near the Kennedy Bridge at any time, or the Petit Marché area after dark.
-These areas are especially prone to muggings – avoid them.
+Tourists should not walk alone anywhere in Niger, but areas in Niamey around the Gaweye Hotel, the National Museum, on or near the Kennedy Bridge, and the Petit Marché area are of particular concern.
+These areas are especially prone to muggings.
 Walking at night is not recommended, as streetlights are scarce and criminals have the protection of darkness to commit their crimes.
 Recent criminal incidents in Niger have included carjacking, home invasions and muggings.
 Travelers should keep electronics out of sight, and always keep vehicle doors locked and windows rolled up when stopped at stoplights.
 Use caution and common sense at all times to avoid thieves and pickpockets.